SAP-samples/hana-cloud-learning/Mission: Get Started with a Standalone Datalake/Readme.md

 [Create an issue](https://github.com/SAP-samples/<repository-name>/issues) in this repository if you find a bug or have questions about the content.

-For additional support, [ask a question in SAP Community](https://answers.sap.com/questions/ask.html) using the hashtag #saphanacloud.
+For additional support, [ask a question in SAP Community](https://answers.sap.com/questions/ask.html) using the tag **SAP HANA Cloud**.

 ## Contributing
 If you wish to contribute code, offer fixes or improvements, please send a pull request (PR).
 Due to legal reasons, contributors will be asked to accept a Developer Certificate of Origin (DCO) on submitting their first PR to this project.
 This DCO acceptance can be done in the PR itself - look out for the CLA assistant that will guide you through the simple process.
 SAP uses the standard DCO text of the Linux Foundation.